 - Articles: Porn related articles in six categories, covering a diverse range of subjects important to you.
 Written for the general public, with easy to understand science and porn users’ stories.

 - Research Page: Contains articles, excerpts and research that relate to porn addiction and recovery, as well as a Humor section.
 Also see the audio-visual presentations appear.

-- See Questionable & Misleading Studies for highly publicized papers that are not what they claim to be.
+- See Questionable & Misleading Studies for highly publicized papers and lay articles that are not what they claim to be.

 It’s great to see so many visitors bounce back as they integrate the information here.
 Once they understand their options, they steer for the results they want.
 As we say, “Balance, not perfection, is the goal.”
 No one here cares what you do with your genitals.
 We do care that you are accurately informed about your brain.
 Welcome.